PMA365/PMA365/README.md

 - 🌱 I’m currently learning **[ C & JS ]**

 - ⚡ Fun fact **My girlfriend argued that I care more about programming job then her.
 I told her she is the #1 thing I care about ❤️**

+- 🥅 2024 Goals: Learn more about Cybersecurity

 - 💬 Keep it <ins>**PMA**</ins> all the <ins>**365**</ins> days of the year